leancloud/lean-cli/lean-login/README.md

 LeanEngine command tools, used for fetch user's authorization info from LeanCloud server.

-User's info will saved in `$HOME/.lean/user.json`, content like this:
+User's info will be saved in `$HOME/.leancloud/user.json`, which like this:

 ```json
 {